proxyconf/proxyconf/docs/config/Listener.md

 | **additionalProperties** | `false` |
 | **properties** | [`address`](#listener-address), [`port`](#listener-port) |

 The `listener` object configures the Envoy listener used to serve this API.
-Depending on the provided `api_url` a TLS context is configured.
+Depending on the specified `url` property a TLS context is configured.

 ## Listener Address